cartheur/M6x09-I-SBC/README.md

 ![An example](/images/test-code.png)

-Simple program that writes accumulator content to gpio1 LED at $8000.
-It will show 8-bit binary counting.
-Delay1 is small delay subroutine that uses X register.
+Simple program that writes accumulator content to `gpio1` LED at `$8000`.
+It will show 8-bit binary counting. `Delay1` is small delay subroutine that uses `X` register.
 One can enter the hex code into memory and test run directly.

 Can you change the speed to run faster?